steveturbek/tangible-interfaces/book.md

 #### 3. Rotary Controls: The Power of the Dial

 **Concept:** Rotary encoders and potentiometers offer intuitive control for continuous values like volume and brightness.
 Study what makes dials feel premium (detents, resistance, visual feedback) versus cheap.
 Examine historical examples from audio equipment.

+**Case Study:** The iPod click wheel.
+Apple's iconic scroll wheel combined rotary input with tactile clicks and visual feedback.
+The circular motion felt natural for scrolling long lists, while the satisfying detent clicks provided confirmation without looking.
+This single interface element became synonymous with the brand and demonstrated how superior physical design could differentiate in a crowded market.

 **Workshop:** Build a volume control using a rotary encoder or potentiometer.
 Experiment with different physical knob designs.
 Add visual or haptic feedback to enhance the experience.